foxBMS/foxBMS-documentation/doc/sphinx/software/modules/can/can.rst

 ``CAN_TxMsgBuffer(CAN_NodeTypeDef_e canNode)``
-   Transmits a CAN message from transmit buffer ``CAN_ReceiveBuffer(CAN_NodeTypeDef_e canNode, Can_PduType* msg)`` Reads a can message from RxBuffer ``CAN_SetSleepMode(CAN_NodeTypeDef_e canNode)``
+   Transmits a CAN message from transmit buffer ``CAN_ReceiveBuffer(CAN_NodeTypeDef_e canNode, Can_PduType* msg)`` Reads a CAN message from RxBuffer ``CAN_SetSleepMode(CAN_NodeTypeDef_e canNode)``
    Set CAN node to sleep mode ``CAN_WakeUp(CAN_NodeTypeDef_e canNode)``